raddleverse/MimiBRICK.jl/README.md

 <br>

-## Author Contributions
+## Contributions

+Contributions to Mimi codes are most welcome!
+More information can be found at in the Mimi Framework site at https://www.mimiframework.org/.
+Users are encouraged to engage with the development team on GitHub and in the [Mimi Development Forum](https://forum.mimiframework.org/).

+### Contributions to the initial v1.0 of MimiBRICK.jl

-* TW: initial model development, software development, model calibration and validation, conceptualization, projection direction and overall management
+* TW: initial model development, software development, model calibration and validation, conceptualization, projection direction, and overall management
 * LR: software development, package maintenance, conceptualization
 * FE: software development, model calibration and validation, conceptualization
 * VS: software testing, model calibration and validation, conceptualization